OliverLeenders/Tunni-Lines/Readme.md

 Using the visualizations on the FontLab website, I have reverse engineered the math behind the feature and implemented a simple example using `D3.js` (probably overkill for such a simple thing but hey).

-_I do not in any way intend to infringe FontLab's copyright_; however, this is relatively simple 2D-geometry and in my opinion anyone with some time on their hands and some experience with the math could recreate this just from the material publicly available on their website.
-Therefore, I suppose publishing this is okay.

 ## Math